-False Statement to HUD – 18 U.S.C. § 1010
+False Statement Influencing a HUD Insured Loan – 18 U.S.C. § 1010

 Overview and Elements